etomuc/gx4000-multi-cartridge/README.md

 In other words: don't use this PCB for your bootlegs and piracy cartridges.

+### Disclaimer

+> [!CAUTION]
+>**USE AT YOUR OWN RISK.**
+>
+>This is a hobby project, I am a hobbyist and no engineer.
+There is always the risk that the cartridge can cause harm to your computer/console.
+>Although I have tested the cartrdidge on my Plus and GX4000 with many different EPROMS, there is no guarantee that it will properly work under all circumstances.
+>
+> Especially if you are building this for others (commercially or not) make sure to make your own intense tests to guarentee this cartridge works as expected before handing over to the recipients.
+>
+>**USE AT YOUR OWN RISK.**

 ## Building a cartridge

 For a full assembly you need